Facing Armageddon: British society and civil defense, 1939–45

 Potential solutions were not in short supply – for instance, the Pioneer Health Centre in Peckham suggested linking infant welfare centers to farms or market gardens where mothers could stay with their children, with some self-sufficiency in the event of food supplies breaking down – but money and, increasingly, time were.
 The gas masks issued by the government to all members of the public were an effective and relatively inexpensive fix, but were never needed because, as it turned out, chemical weapons were never used against Britain (Moshenska 2010).
 Nevertheless, civil defense workers had to be prepared for the possibility of a gas attack until late into the war, as the 1942 training film Heavier than Air shows.
 Shelters presented much more difficulty.
 A national survey of ARP readiness prepared in July 1939 revealed many shortcomings: "a defeatist attitude amongst the local officials" in Gateshead, for example, and "a real risk of breakdown" at Stoke-on-Trent.
 Just after the outbreak of war in September, the Home Secretary, Sir John Anderson, ordered explanations for shortfalls in providing shelters; the Midland regional commissioner replied that until he was given authority to compel local authorities, all he could do was "go on cajoling and using all our present powers of moral suasion."
 Still, overall a great deal had been done – including, grimly, the designation in many areas of temporary mortuaries to hold the expected mass casualties.

 Perhaps the most impressive achievement was organizing the evacuation of mothers and young children from the cities to less vulnerable areas, in smaller towns or the countryside.
 The Home Office put this scheme into operation just before the start of the war, and soon almost 1.5 million people had been moved from the cities to safer areas (Overy 2013, 136).
 But such a huge scheme inevitably created problems of its own.
-There were demands for compensation from households where distressed or unruly evacuees damaged property; conversely, Parents were expected to make some contribution to the maintenance of their children, and no financial assistance was available if private arrangements were made with friends or family, with harassed civil servants being deluged with requests for special consideration.
+There were demands for compensation from households where distressed or unruly evacuees damaged property; conversely, one mother from Hammersmith complained that her Oxfordshire hosts were "uncouth and a disagreeable lot" who made her life and that of her child "a living misery."
+Parents were expected to make some contribution to the maintenance of their children, and no financial assistance was available if private arrangements were made with friends or family, with harassed civil servants being deluged with requests for special consideration.

 The air raids which had been expected at the outbreak of war failed to materialize, allowing a valuable respite over the winter of 1939–40 in which some of the shortcomings in civil defense could be rectified.
 Evidence from civilian behavior in air raids in Finland, Poland, and the recent civil war in Spain reassuringly (and correctly) suggested "that once the initial shock is passed that raids unless very severe and incessant tend to stiffen public morale."
 But in the meantime, the lack of immediate danger bred complacency and criticism.
 Many evacuees drifted back to the cities to be among familiar faces and places.
 The main achievement of the blackout, instituted in September 1939 to make it harder for the Luftwaffe to find its targets, seemed to consist of an increase in crime and the road toll.
 A Stourbridge alderman called an official at the Home Office a "nit-wit" for blocking a proposed shelter carved into the rock behind King Edward's School, on the basis that it was "undesirable" for adults to shelter with children.
 Meanwhile, the cost of maintaining an ARP organization which had little to do but practice and police blackout violations began to chafe on some ratepayers.